shireesja5J/Calendar-year/README.md

 JavaScript (Vanilla) – Dynamic calendar generation, date calculation, and event handling.
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/da057d20-47d5-4344-b21b-7e63c656998a" />

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/58d638c3-b925-48a3-aaad-d245f8d44e2d" />

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/1fb00141-92c4-4d71-b43f-e3e0c36f7072" />
+conclusion:

+The Indian Holidays Calendar is a simple yet effective web-based tool designed to visually represent important Indian festivals, national holidays, weekends, and the current date in an intuitive calendar layout.
+By combining HTML, CSS, and JavaScript, this project demonstrates how dynamic data (like dates and events) can be visually organized to enhance user interaction and usability.

+This project strengthens fundamental front-end skills such as DOM manipulation, date calculations, and responsive layout design.
+It can be extended further with features like event addition, multi-year holiday support, or integration with APIs for real-time updates.
+Ideal for educational, cultural, or personal use, this calendar offers a clear and interactive way to keep track of significant Indian dates.